node-saml/node-saml/README.md

 - **InResponseTo Validation**
 - `validateInResponseTo`:
-  - if `true`, `"always"`, then InResponseTo will be validated from incoming SAML responses
+  - if `"always"`, then InResponseTo will be validated from incoming SAML responses
-  - if `false` or `"never"`, then InResponseTo won't be validated
+  - if `"never"`, then InResponseTo won't be validated
   - if `"ifPresent"`, then InResponseTo will only be validated if present in the incoming SAML response
 - `requestIdExpirationPeriodMs`: Defines the expiration time when a Request ID generated for a SAML request will not be valid if seen in a SAML response in the `InResponseTo` field.
 Default is 8 hours.
 - `cacheProvider`: Defines the implementation for a cache provider used to store request Ids generated in SAML requests as part of `InResponseTo` validation.
 Default is a built-in in-memory cache provider.
 For details see the 'Cache Provider' section.